Fritay: History

-Griyo or Griot – Unofficial Haitian Cultural National Dish
+Griyo or Griot

-Griot is chunks of pork shoulder marinated in citrus juice, Epis and spices; then fried, baked, or both until crispy.
-Traditionally served with Diri Kolè (Rice and Red beans), pikliz and Bananes pesées.
-Served during festivals and carnivals.
-Especially, Fèt Gede; a significant Haitian festival, often called Haiti's "Day of the Dead" or "Festival of the Ancestors."
+Griot is chunks of pork shoulder marinated in citrus juice, epis and spices; then fried, baked, or both until crispy.
+It is traditionally served with Diri Kolè (Rice and Red Beans), pikliz and bananes pesées.
+It is especially popular during Fèt Gede; a significant Haitian festival, often called Haiti's "Day of the Dead" or "Festival of the Ancestors".